Coinsnap/Coinsnap-for-GiveWP/readme.txt

 = 1.1.0 :: 2025-04-02 =
 * Update: Added option "Redirect after payment automatically".
 * Update: Prevented redirect to payment gateway if payment amount is less than 1 SAT or currency in not supported by Coinsnap.

+= 1.2.0 :: 2025-05-13 =
+* Update: Coinsnap Wordpress library.
+* Update: BTCPay server added as a Bitcoin payment gateway
+* Update: Prevented redirect to BTCPay server if payment amount is less than 0.000005869 BTC (0.50 EUR) for onchain payments, 0.000001 BTC (1 SAT) for Lightning payment or currency is not supported.
+* Update: BTCPay setup wizard is added in BTCPay server settings.
+* Update: Minimum order amount is added to connection status notice.
+* Compatibility with Give - Donation Plugin 4.2.1. is tested.
+* Compatibility with Wordpress 6.8 is tested.